-Please Note: As of January 1, 2016 eligible candidates may sit for the NBE up to three times in one calendar year.
+Eligible candidates may sit for the National Board Exam (NBE) up to three times in 12 month period.
 Candidates must wait 90 days before taking a failed section of the NBE.

 Please report a potential security breach if you are aware of an examination security issue.